o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 In `CMakeLists.txt`, register the module with CTest by using the helper function `ly_add_googletest()`.

+{{< important >}}
+GoogleTest modules should avoid using the `TEST_SERIAL` flag, which prevents tests from efficiently executing in parallel with other test modules.
+If the tests have dependencies which prevent them from executing in parallel, please start a discussion with the Testing Special Interest Group in the [Discord](https://discord.gg/p3padwr58u) channel sig-testing!
+{{< /important >}}

-To verify everything is set up correctly, run the CMake configure command from **CMake CLI** or **CMake GUI** (refer to the [Configure and Build](/docs/user-guide/build/configure-and-build/) section).
+To verify everything is set up correctly, run the CMake configure command from **CMake CLI** or **CMake GUI** (described in the [Configure and Build](/docs/user-guide/build/configure-and-build/) section).
 This registers everything you just added, and emits errors if anything is misconfigured.

 #### Step 3: Write new tests